 Price and availability:

-It’s available from end of June 2023 at ±299 euros incl VAT (247 euros outside of Europe) on the SoundForce webshop and at my dealers.
+It’s available at ±299 euros incl VAT (247 euros outside of Europe) on the SoundForce webshop and at my dealers.
 US customers can order directly from Perfect Circuit Audio.